 - Oxygen and its administration (excluding any fees charged to fill oxygen containers)

-To be eligible for the Alliance Coal Direct benefit level (if available in your area), home health care services must be coordinated through Care Coordination.
+To be eligible for the Alliance Direct benefit level (if available in your area), home health care services must be coordinated through Care Coordination.

 Hospice: Subject to preauthorization requirements, charges for hospice care for a patient who has been diagnosed as terminally ill, provided the attending physician submits a written hospice care plan.
-To be eligible for the Alliance Coal Direct benefit level (if available in your area), hospice services must be coordinated through Care Coordination.
+To be eligible for the Alliance Direct benefit level (if available in your area), hospice services must be coordinated through Care Coordination.

 Hospital Services: Charges for the following services, products, and supplies you receive from a hospital or other eligible provider (such as an ambulatory surgical facility or birthing center), subject to preauthorization requirements and subject to the limitations described below: